muzaisimao/vscode-disable-extensions/README.md

 3. The extension is currently not available for VS Code insiders.

 4. Please try to configure `openInNewWindow` to get the best experience

+5. Currently does not support opening the workspace

 ---
 ## Usage